 For ideas on how to promote your events, please click here (.pdf).
 For guidance or assistance with any of the media or publicity planning for the Student Support Services 50th Anniversary, please contact (email@example.com).

 Also, please forward information on your upcoming events to Jodi Koehn-Pike (firstname.lastname@example.org).

 COE is inviting all Student Support Services projects to participate in its SSS50 Student Video Contest!
 The rules and application materials are available here (.pdf).
-The deadline for submission is May 1, 2018, at 5:00 p.m.
+The deadline for submission is May 11, 2018 (extended from May 1), at 5:00 p.m.
 (Eastern).
 The winners will be featured at COE's 37th Annual Conference in New York City this September!

 What is Student Support Services and How Does it Work? — Student Support Services (SSS) works with students from families with incomes under $36,900 in which neither parent graduated from college.
 SSS helps students to better understand their educational opportunities and to persist in college until they earn their baccalaureate degrees.
 Undergraduates receive tutoring, counseling, and remedial instruction.
 Some SSS programs target students with disabilities, students interested in STEM, those interested in teaching, students for whom English is a second language, and military veterans.
 Data provided by the U.S. Department of Education show that six years after beginning a postsecondary program, students who have participated in TRIO’s Student Support Services program are more than three times as likely to earn a baccalaureate degree within six years compared with their peers who only received a Pell Grant.